Invergordon mutiny: Initial disturbances

 Ten warships arrived in port on 11 September: Hood (the flagship), Adventure, Dorsetshire, Malaya, Norfolk, Repulse, Rodney, Valiant, Warspite, and York.
 After arriving, officers and crew had access to newspapers, which contained reports of the pay cuts.
-On the night of 12 September a group of sailors met at a football field on land.
+On the night of 12 September a group of sailors met at a football field.
 They voted to organise a strike and left singing "The Red Flag".
 The following evening a number of them made speeches at the canteen ashore criticising the cuts.
 The Officer of the Patrol reported this disturbance to Warspite, the ship of the watch that night, and requested reinforcements.
 Extra patrols were sent, led by the commander of Warspite, Captain Wake, and the canteen was closed early.
 The crews left peacefully, although further speeches were made at the pier.
 After considering reports about the incident from Wake and the Chief of Staff, Rear-Admiral Ragnar Colvin, Tomkinson decided not to take disciplinary action.
 He reported the incident and his decision to the Admiralty by telegram.
 Meanwhile, Nelson arrived at port.

 On 14 September, Warspite and Malaya left the harbour to perform planned exercises, and during the day four more ships arrived: Centurion, Shikari, Snapdragon and Tetrarch.
 That evening, Tomkinson hosted a dinner attended by most of the ships' commanders and various flag officers.
 Shortly before dinner, Tomkinson was informed that patrols had been dispatched from Hood and Valiant to deal with further disturbances at the canteen and in the open air ashore.
 These disturbances were characterised as disorderly, and civilians were reportedly spotted amongst the sailors.
 The Officer of the Patrol was able to address the assembly, but speeches, cheering and singing recommenced after he had finished.
 The sailors returned to their ships, but many gathered on deck after their return and continued their protests.
 Tomkinson informed the Admiralty of the protests, stating that the cause seemed to be the disproportionate pay cut of 25% for some ratings.
 He ordered commanders to return to their ships and report on the situation.

 The reports indicated that there was no trouble in the cruisers, nor on the battlecruiser Repulse, but crews on the battlecruiser Hood and the battleships Rodney, Valiant and Nelson intended to prevent their ships from sailing in practice manoeuvres the next day; the protests were confined to ratings below leading rate, and did not show any animosity towards officers.
 In the early hours of 15 September, Tomkinson considered cancelling the exercises.
 However, after discussions with several flag officers, the commanders of Hood and Nelson and the Officers of the Patrol who had witnessed events, he decided against this, expecting that Repulse would follow orders and this would quell any resistance on other ships.
 He ordered commanders to investigate complaints in due course and report typical cases that he could use to represent the protests to the Admiralty, and informed the Admiralty that he expected problems sailing in the morning.